 Go Client

 Go client for the Hugr Data Mesh platform.
-Execute GraphQL queries and subscriptions with results delivered as Apache Arrow record readers.
+Execute GraphQL queries and subscriptions with results delivered as Apache Arrow record readers over the IPC protocol.

 Installation